TheClanLabs/Kimera_Explorer/README.md

 # Kimera_Explorer
-Open-source hardware project consisting of the creation of a device capable of connecting to the Meshtastic network, compatible with the Hydra project, but simplifying its construction and portable
+Open-source hardware project consisting of the creation of a device capable of connecting to the Meshtastic network, using the E22-900M30S radio module but prioritizing portability.

 # Under construction